Hiring a personal assistant

 A personal assistant is someone who can support you to help you live independently.
 Personal assistants carry out a wide range of tasks.
 For example, they can:

 - support you to go out and about.

 Your responsibilities when you hire a personal assistant

-If you hire a personal assistant you become an employer and there are a number of responsibilities that come with this, including:
+If you hire a personal assistant, you become an employer.
+There are some responsibilities that come with this, including: